 The GATA Honors & Awards Committee presents several honors as well as scholarships each year as listed below.
 Scholarships are presented to high school, undergraduate and graduate students each year.
 Others honors are open to individuals as outlined below.
-All applications and nomination forms may be submitted by mail or online by the membership for the following designations:
+All applications and nomination forms must be submitted online for the following honors and awards:

 Criteria: All students (high school, undergraduate, and graduate) who plan to pursue a career in athletic training as their primary career goal are eligible to apply.
 The awards exist to recognize students who show leadership potential and a passion for the athletic training profession that Lori exhibited during her career.
 Scholarships are awarded to a student on the high school level ($250), the undergraduate level ($500), and the postgraduate level ($750).

 All students must be enrolled in a school in Georgia to be considered for the award.
 Undergraduate students must have been accepted into an accredited athletic training program.
 All applicants must plan to pursue a career in athletic training as their primary career goal.

 Nomination Procedures: All scholarship applications must be typed.
 A Sponsor's recommendation is part of the scholarship application.
 One letter of recommendation (from another certified athletic trainer other than the Sponsor) should be submitted with the application to the Honors & Awards Committee.
 All application materials (including application, transcript, and one letter of recommendation) must be submitted by March 1 each year for consideration.
 Official transcripts are preferred, but unofficial transcripts are acceptable if necessary to make the deadline.